Officials: Gunmen kill 32 at ceremony in Afghan capital

 All of the casualties were civilians, Rahimi said.
 The Islamic State group claimed responsibility for the deadliest attack in Kabul last year, when a suicide bomber killed 63 people and wounded 182 at a wedding.
 All were from the Shiite Hazara community.

-A U.S. Defense Department official told the AP that they worried IS was expanding its footprint into Kunar province, where the Taliban knows the terrain and could be an asset in tracking down IS.
-(AP) IND IND.
+A US Defense Department official told the AP that they worried IS was expanding its footprint into Kunar province, where the Taliban knows the terrain and could be an asset in tracking down IS.
+(AP) MRJ.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)